 Note: Ph.D. students in the Carolina-Duke Graduate Program in German are eligible for first- and second-year guaranteed summer fellowships, but in the amount listed in the letters of offer received with admission to the program.
 This is due to the special funding agreement between students in the program and The Graduate School.

 - Applicants are not eligible for this fellowship if they receive other full-time summer funding, whether compensatory or non-service related.
 Fully funded internships, Dean's Graduate Fellows, NSF GRFP fellows on tenure, research and full-time teaching assistants are not eligible.

 - Applicants must be in good academic standing.

 - Applicants must be completing their first or second academic year of study.

-- Applicants must be currently enrolled in a Ph.D. program that participates in the guaranteed Summer Research Fellowship program.
-Generally this will exclude departments and programs that already offer 11 or 12 months of summer support.*
+- Applicants must be admitted to and currently enrolled in a Ph.D. program that participates in the guaranteed Summer Research Fellowship program (see below).
+Generally this will exclude departments and programs that already offer 12 months of summer support.

 - Art and Art History

 - Environmental Policy

 * - At this time, Ph.D. students in the Nicholas School of the Environment are not eligible for guaranteed summer research fellowships from The Graduate School.
 Ph.D. students in ecology and environmental policy, which are partially funded by the Nicholas School of the Environment, are eligible.